freenas/freenas-docs/userguide/system.rst

 :menuselection:`Dashboard`
 and clicking :guilabel:`INITIATE FAILOVER`.
 Wait for the :ref:`failover` process to finish and login to the |web-ui|.
-If the log in screen is not shown, enter the IP address of the previous standby |ctrlr-term|
+If the log in screen is not shown, enter the IP address of the previously standby |ctrlr-term|
 in the browser address bar and log in.
 The dashboard shows that the previously standby |ctrlr-term| is now active.

-The now :guilabel:`(Standby)` |ctrlr-term| takes some time to come back online.
+The previously active |ctrlr-term| can take several minutes to come back online.
 When both |ctrlrs-term| are online and HA is available, the
 |web-ui| prompts to complete the pending upgrade.